Expectations in college or university differ from

 comfort zone are not

-there is no excuse to do all of your coursework in the
+Bridgewater, there is no excuse to do all of your

 The barriers to studying abroad are language learning, family resistance, time, short-term job commitments, fear.
 I have helped students overcome each of these obstacles, and I have had the honor of being with abroad with students in Mexico, Cuba, Nicaragua, Cape Verde, and Brazil.
 See my international page for stories and photos.
 My BSC colleagues have taken or sent students to Japan, China, India, Morocco, Italy, Peru, Jordan, and many other locations.

 Planning ahead can help to overcome many of the obstacles: take foreign language courses as soon and as often as you can, and look into financial aid, loans, and grants.
 Get to know international students and local students who have been abroad.
 Have a meal at an ethnic restaurant.
 Try asking Grandma for $50 toward a trip instead of another sweater for your birthday.

 |Geography||is a great way to learn about the

 world and it is excellent preparation for general

 business, public service, and teaching as well as

 specialized work in the environment, planning, or a